iGEM Team Sponsorship

-We will attend the Giant Jamboree on October 31 – November 4, 2019 in Boston at the Hynes Convention Center.
-Meet us at our booth for a chat about synthetic biology.
+We’re excited about the Giant Jamboree on October 31 – November 4, 2019 in Boston at the Hynes Convention Center.
+We will attend the 2020 event.

 We were proud to support the following iGEM Teams in last years’ competition with our versatile myTXTL® Cell-Free Expression platform.
 Visit their team pages to learn more about their thrilling projects.

 Team Paris-Bettencourt – France